Alokkumar-8467/GOLANG/023_Generics/README.md

-This just tells Go "there exists a type called stack, and it has a field elements which is a slice of ints."
-It doesn't create any actual data in memory yet — it's a blueprint, like a class definition.

-2. Creating a value of that type (this can go inside main, or any function):

-go
-myStack := stack{
-	elements: []int{1, 2, 3},
-}

 Here you're actually instantiating that blueprint — creating a real stack value in memory, with elements set to [1, 2, 3].